Gambro: History

-In recent decades, Gambro’s range of products and therapies has grown — through the introduction of new products, as well as several acquisitions, such as Hospal in 1987, COBE in 1990, Teraklin in 2004, and the latest addition of CHF Solutions Inc. in 2010.
+In recent decades, Gambro's range of products and therapies has grown — through the introduction of new products, as well as several acquisitions, such as Hospal in 1987, COBE in 1990, Teraklin in 2004, and the latest addition of CHF Solutions Inc. in 2010.
 CHF Solutions designs and manufactures therapies and products for treating fluid overload by means of ultrafiltration.

-In July 2013, Baxter International’s bid for Gambro was approved by EU antitrust regulators.
+In July 2013, Baxter International's bid for Gambro was approved by EU antitrust regulators.

 Organization

-Gambro has production facilities in 9 countries.
-The company’s newest plant is a manufacturing facility in Opelika, Alabama, USA which started production in 2009.
-The largest manufacturing facility is located in Hechingen, Germany, employing approx. 1,380 people.
+Gambro has production facilities in nine countries.
+The company's newest plant is a manufacturing facility in Opelika, Alabama, USA which started production in 2009.
+The largest manufacturing facility is located in Hechingen, Germany, employing approximately 1,380 people.

-Gambro has 350 R&D employees in 4 locations all over Europe.
+Gambro has 350 research and development employees in four locations all over Europe.

 The company has offices and representatives in more than 100 countries.
 Around 350,000 chronic renal disease patients are treated with Gambro products every year; this is approximately one quarter of all dialysis patients worldwide.